OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 ## Port Forwarding

 Firewalls can provide a front line defense by restricting access to internal services by connections from the Internet, however, there may be cases where a set of “trusted” users require access to these internal services.
-In the situation that the firewall grants specific servers access to the internal services, these servers as jump servers to establish a secured tunnel in order to access specific, identifiable resources.
+In the situation that the firewall grants specific servers access to the internal services, these servers act as jump servers to establish a secured tunnel in order to access specific, identifiable resources.
 This act is called port forwarding.
 When the user makes a request, it is sent to the jump server which forwards the request to the internal resource on the behalf of the user computer.
 Once the request is granted, the response is then sent back to the jump server which forwards the response to the user computer through the SSH tunnel.

 There are three different ways to port forward: